 Read Policies

-This document describes the various read policies available in Qwak.
+This document provides an overview of the diverse read policies accessible within Qwak.

 🚧